CONSTITUTION

 Article II

-Section 1 — Elected Officers
+Section 1 — Officers

 Section 2 — Qualifications and Terms of Office

-Any Member of the Society who is not in his or her final year at Suffolk Law School may stand for election for any elected office.
-All officers elected at the Annual Election shall serve until their successors assume office, unless they resign or are removed.
+All officers elected at the Annual Election shall serve until their successors assume office unless they resign or are removed.

 Section 3 — Duties of Elected Officers